-What Is Quora & Why Should You Care?
+What Is Quora & How It Works

 Think about that: 2,800 posts on a webmaster forum, answering questions about Google.

-In the early days of search, none of the other search engines and search-related companies devoted that much time and effort reaching out to the communities that were a part of their ecosystem and building goodwill.
+In the early days of search, none of the other search engines and search-related companies devoted that much time and effort to reach out to the communities that were a part of their ecosystem and building goodwill.

 Goodwill is related to the reputation of a company.